MaybeShewill-CV/Easy-Ipm-Client/README.md

 coordinates of every pictures.A lot of camera will record this information in the image EXIF data for example Iphone.

+Since the image are captures on pretty high frequency then you can use a small roi of the origin image to generate a high resolution ipm stitch result image.

 Here are some examples of ipm stitch result

 `Ipm Stitch Panel Example`